lannashelton/ST-Milk-System/README.md

 **Enable/Disable Lactation:** Enables/Disables milk production for active character.

-**Breast Size:** Breast size affects milk capacity. *(Planned: Breast growth system.
-For now you select your desired breast size manually.)
+**Breast Size:** Breast size affects milk capacity. *(Planned: EXP and level based breast growth system.
+For now you select your desired breast size manually.)*

 **Milk Capacity:** Each time AI character sends a message, they produce milk based on their lactation level.
 Produced milk is stored in breasts until character is milked.
 If breasts milk capacity becomes full, *you are given a warning* and *AI character starts to feel discomfort*.
 If you don't milk them for a prolonged time, *they will be in pain and great discomfort.* *(Planned: There will be penalties in future.)*